 - Interested candidates attend a mandatory orientation session.

-- Participants register and pay class tuition by 8/7 at 1800hrs.
+- Participants register and pay class tuition by the given deadline.